 St. Thomas Synagogue

-The second oldest synagogue in Americas, built in 1833.
-Congregation founded in 1796.
+The second oldest synagogue in the Americas, constructed in 1833.
+The congregation was founded in 1796.
 Sand floor.
 Wooden furniture and other furnishings made from mahogany, menorah from Spain, the 11th century.

 Estate Little Princess